 RAG

-Every agent response in Rosetta is backed by retrieved sources: your uploads, your account library, and public medical databases.
-Agents don’t answer from memory alone.
+Every agent response in Rosetta is backed by retrieved sources.
+These include your uploads, your account library, public medical databases, and live web search.
+Agents do not answer from memory alone.

 Architecture